kathir-iTech/ReadMe/README.md

-# 👋 Hello, My name is Kathirvel.
+# 👋 Hello, My name is Kathirvel

 🎓 **B.Tech Student in Data Science and Artificial Intelligence** 📍 **PSG Institute of Technology and Applied Research, Coimbatore**